Williamsmene/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Wrie a scrip that prints the result of power divided by divide
+Write a script that displays the result